What We Do

 That each and every visitor’s experience inspires awe and appreciation for the natural, cultural and recreational resources at Calaveras Big Trees State Park.
 Our vision also includes recognition for the value we bring to the Park and the larger community we serve.

 What We’ve Accomplished

 Since its creation in 1974, CBTA has taken on many projects, including construction of the present Visitor Center, building a permanent footbridge at Beaver Creek, sponsoring many interpretive programs such as: Cubs, Junior Rangers, school tours, the warming hut and snow shoe walks, seminars, campfire programs, summer interns, scholarships, interpretive staff and printed materials, park publications, trail maps, the Big Trees Adventure Summer School and the Family Day Festival that attracts thousands of visitors every August.

-Currently, the Association’s main focus is construction of a new interpretive center at the Park.
+The Association’s main focus has been the construction of a new interpretive center at the Park.
+Now that the new Visitor Center has been completed and open since November, 2013, new projects are in the planning stages.
 Another major project being implemented by the association is the Thematic Unit Project.
 Through class visits, teaching materials left at the school, and field trips to Big Trees, we are providing extended learning about the Park to 2nd-5th grade students in Calaveras County.

 The Visitor Center is operated by CBTA and staffed by State Park Docents.
 All profits from sales items sold by CBTA at the Visitor Center are reinvested in Calaveras Big Trees State Park where they fund long-term capital projects and ongoing interpretive programs.